Skip to main content

 About Us

-The EPS is a non-partisan, open-source, and peer-reviewed model.
+The Energy Policy Simulator is a non-partisan, open-source, and peer-reviewed model.
 The EPS was developed to evaluate the impacts of climate and energy policies on emissions, costs and savings, and fuel consumption.
 It is used by policymakers to select and refine climate legislation and standards.
-For example, the EPS model was used to assess the impact of climate policies for the U.S. House Select Committee on the Climate Crisis.xxxiii EPS users input climate policies and the model then analyzes interacting policy impacts to forecast environmental and economic outcomes.
-The model generates a variety of data outputs, including GHG emissions, criteria pollutant emissions, capital and operating cash flow changes, and macroeconomic changes to gross domestic product and jobs.
-RMI and Energy Innovation are releasing EPS models for all 48 contiguous U.S. states.
+For example, the EPS model was used to assess the impact of climate policies for the U.S. House Select Committee on the Climate Crisis.33 EPS users input climate policies and the model then analyzes interacting policy impacts to forecast environmental and economic outcomes.
+The model generates a variety of data outputs including greenhouse gas emissions, criteria pollutant emissions, capital and operating cash flow changes, and macroeconomic changes to GDP and jobs.
+RMI and Energy Innovation Policy & Technology LLC® are releasing EPS models for all 48 contiguous U.S. states.

 Contact Us